iamd3vil/postman/README.md

 Postman has a lot of configuration options you can use to configure it according to your needs.
 Please see the docs for everything you can do with Postman.

+It only supports Emails for now, but we are adding

 ### Supported ways of interaction

 - REST API